 If you want to lose weight and keep it off:

-- Get your ass to the gym consistently, and do some high-intensity interval training.
+- Get your ass to the gym consistently, lift weights, and do some high-intensity interval training.

 - Figure out your daily caloric needs and stay in a slight deficit.